Are you facing strong competition in your fashion niche? Discover how to develop a branding strategy for your fashion brand in 4 steps.

 By comparing your SWOT and PESTLE analysis you can better refine your understanding of what your brand stands for and how it can position itself based on its capabilities and the current zeitgeist or spirit of the time.

-Finally, we’re able to represent our analysis visually, so that it can become more tangible and debatable with our team.
+Finally, we’re able to represent our analysis visually, so that it can become more tangible and debatable to our team.

 It’s now time to build one or more perceptual maps.
 Let’s create four quadrants and let’s position our brand based on different sets of parameters.